-Santa Fe Community College (SFCC) is committed to providing a safe and welcoming environment for students, faculty, staff and the public.
+Santa Fe Community College (SFCC or College) is committed to providing a safe and welcoming environment for students, faculty, staff and the public.
 SFCC has established this policy to facilitate reporting of sexual violence and misconduct as well as other acts of violence, and to ensure that allegations are promptly and thoroughly investigated.

 Scope and Applicability

 This policy includes information for students on resources available following an act of sexual violence or misconduct, SFCC responses, education, and prevention programs and possible disciplinary sanctions.
 See SFCC Policy 4-50 Employee Policy on Sexual Violence, Sexual Misconduct, Relationship Violence, Domestic Violence and Stalking regarding situations involving employees.

 IF YOU ARE EXPERIENCING AN EMERGENCY – DIAL 911

 If the incident occurred on the SFCC campus, dial

 24 hours a day – 365 days a year